bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 await api.post(api.baseUrl + "/posts/" + api.posts.create, post);
 ```

-The `api` module doesn't make clear promises about how it's going to work.
+The `api` module doesn't explicitly promise how it will work.
 So when we use it, we _need to know how_ it works.
 But the direct dependence on the `api` module details increases the coupling: if we now change the `api` module, we have to change the code which uses it.
-This slows down the app development.
+High coupling slows down app development.

 Instead, the `api` module could declare a _contract_, a set of guarantees describing how it'll work: